Nutrition Before Pregnancy

 Preparing for pregnancy includes building healthy bones.
-If there is not enough calcium in the pregnancy diet, the fetus may draw calcium from the mother's bones, which can put women at risk for osteoporosis later in life.
-The recommended calcium intake for Always talk with your healthcare provider about your healthy diet and exercise needs.
+If there is not enough calcium in the pregnancy diet, the developing baby may draw calcium from the mother's bones.
+This can put women at risk for osteoporosis later in life.
+The recommended calcium Always talk with your healthcare provider about your individualized diet and exercise